Procedures

 });Note: For mutations/actions that do not return data, omit .output(...).

-void/undefined responses are serialized by Convex as null.
+With no output schema, a void/undefined response is serialized by Convex as

 Output validation is recommended when using static code generation.